ansible-middleware/amq/roles/activemq/README.md

 #### Addresses configuration

+You can set specific queue attributes using the parameters dictionary.

 | Variable | Description | Default |
 |:---------|:------------|:--------|
 |`activemq_addresses`| Addresses/queue configuration; list of `{ name, [anycast or multicast], and parameters }` | Generate same configuration as `artemis create` |